s3633197/PP-1-S2-2021-WED0430PM-Group3/README.md

    ```java
    maven install
    ```
+3. Update the redis and mysql database confitguration in the /src/main/application-dev.yml to localhost machine for connection

-3. After configuration and installing, the project is ready to start
+4. After configuration and installing, the project is ready to start